 The Uluru Statement from the Heart is an invitation to the Australian people to help build a better future for all Australians.
 It calls for the establishment of a First Nations Voice enshrined in the Constitution and a Makarrata Commission to supervise a process of agreement-making and truth-telling about our history.

 The Statement from the Heart emerged from The First Nations National Constitutional Convention at Uluru in May 2017.
-The Convention was a three day gathering of 250 Aboriginal and Torres Strait Islander leaders and was the culmination of a process that included an extensive dialogue across Australia with Indigenous Peoples.
+The Convention was a three-day gathering of 250 Aboriginal and Torres Strait Islander leaders and was the culmination of 13 First Nations Regional Dialogues across Australia to discuss options for constitutional reform.

 A REFERENDUM FOR A FIRST NATIONS VOICE